erikvullings/mithril-markdown/README.md

 # mithril-markdown

 Mithril markdown editor component: click on the HTML to open the markdown editor, edit the markdown, and close it again to render the HTML.
+Uses [marked](https://www.npmjs.com/package/marked) for markdown processing.

 ## Installation